 Education Safeguarding Advisory 01296 387981 Service ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
 Secure- esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) 01296 383962 (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
+Out of hours

 Referrals are assessed by the team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
 The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
-Out of hours 0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.uk Local Authority Designated Officer (LADO) 01296 382070

-The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383065 Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines
+0800 999 7677 Secure- cypfirstresponse@buckinghamshire.gov.uk Local Authority Designated Officer 01296 382070 (LADO) 5.25552 The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383293 Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines

-Schools Web

-School bulletin, Safeguarding links, A-Z guide to information and services
+Schools Web School bulletin, Safeguarding links, A-Z guide to information and services

-Buckinghamshire Council School 01296 382461

-Improvement and Traded Delivery Manager Yvette.thomas@buckinghamshire.gov.uk

-Buckinghamshire Council Prevent Co- 01296 674784

-ordinator Alisonwatts1@buckinghamshire.gov.uk

 Thames Valley Police 101

 (999 in case of

 emergency)

-This policy should be read in conjunction with the following policies and other policies you feel it would be useful to refer to.
+This policy should be read in conjunction with the following policies and other policies you feel it would be useful to refer to:

 - Anti-bullying

 - Attendance

-- Behaviour
+- Behaviour (including the use of reasonable force)

 - Children Looked After

 - Complaints

 - Equalities

 - GDPR

 - Lettings

 - SEN/Inclusion

 - Health & Safety (including managing children with medical needs) & First Aid

 - Photography

 - E-Safety (including use of mobile/electronic devices)

-- Staff Code of Conduct and Parent Code of conduct
+- Staff Code of Conduct

-- RE & RSE
+- PSHE to include RE & RSE

 - Visitors

 - Whistleblowing

 - Safer Recruitment

 - Record Keeping